 Review: Macbeth at SHP

-Blood spatter, treachery and backstabbing… Joe Malyan's intensely dark production of Macbeth returns to South Hill Park, Muddy checks it out.
+Blood spatter, treachery and backstabbing… Joe Malyan's intensely dark production of Macbeth returns to South Hill Park.

 Shakespeare’s apocalyptic Macbeth has returned to South Hill Park for more blood, treachery and back-stabbing than your average Brexit pow wow – with power struggles and political positioning aplenty.